Last Updated: 16 May 2020

 However, clinical documentation improvement has just about become its own specialty in medicine.
 A relatively new, but high-paying job born from this field is the physician advisor.
 If you have the skills and documentation knowledge, we see no reason other clinicians won’t be valuable members of this team.

 For a more in-depth look into the world of clinical documentation improvement, consider this guide.
 It is useful for just about any clinician who is unsure of their own documentation skills.
-Or for those who want to improve their peer to peer or utilization review percentage.
+Or for those who want to improve their peer to peer or utilization review success rate.

 However, anyone who knows they have areas where they want to improve can also benefit from it.